NEURoboticsClub/neu-underwater-robotics/so_you_want_to_git.md

 Make sure you’re writing descriptive commit messages.
 A commit message should describe all of the changes you made in that commit.
 Someone should be able to understand what you did and when on a branch just from reading the commit history.

 ### Pull Requests
-Always squash and merge.

-Follow the pull request template.
+Pull requests are used once an issue is fully resolved (tested and verified) and we want to merge the changes into the main branch.
+To create a pull request go to the Github, then go to the pull requests tab, and finally create the pull request, selcting the branch you want to merge.

+Once the pull request is open, make sure that your branch is able to be merged automatically (you have resolved all merge conflicts with main).
+If there are merge conflicts you can go through and resolve them from within the pull request

+From there take the time to dilligently follow the template in the description box.
+Pull requests that neglect to do so will not be approved.

 Before you submit the pull request, remember to request a review from Mia or if they are not available, from a software team member who has been here for a while.

-Make sure that your branch is up to date with main and it’s able to be merged automatically (there are no merge conflicts).

-If there are merge conflicts you can go through and resolve them from within the pull request
+Finally, after review, squash and merge.

+Congrats!
+You have officially added your changes to main!

 ## Common Problems and Troubleshooting Tips